michelemartino/Trading-Algorithms/README.md

 ## Getting Started

 This project contains two programs that read cvs files sontaining data of stock prices over time and performs two trading algorithms.
+The first algorithm is the moving-average one
+The second, is a personalized algorithm
-To run the programs, unziip the cvs files in the repository.
+To run the programs, unzip the cvs files in the repository.

 ### Running Program

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doe
+python Trading_Algorithms.py